 What is Fungal Keratitis?

-Superficial keratitis involves the outermost layers of the cornea.
-When this form of keratitis has healed, there is usually no scar on the cornea.
+Superficial keratitis involves the outer layers of the cornea.
+After this form of keratitis heals, there is usually no scar on the cornea.

-- Photokeratitis (due to intense ultraviolet radiation exposure, e.g., snow blindness or welder’s arc eye).
+- photokeratitis, due to intense ultraviolet (UV) radiation exposure.
+Examples include snow blindness or welder’s arc eye.